 This One Factor Can Predict a Heart Attack, Says New Study

 Early detection of heart disease is one of the most crucial tools in preventing serious heart-related outcomes—including heart attack.
 Now, a group of researchers claim that there is one key factor that may be able to predict a future heart attack or stroke, years before symptoms even arise.
-Read on to find out what it is—and to ensure your health and the health of others, don't miss these Sure Signs You've Already Had Coronavirus.
+Read on to find out what it is—and to ensure your health and the health of others, don't miss this urgent news: Here's How You Can Catch COVID Even If You're Vaccinated.

 Calcification of the Blood Vessel Wall Can Indicate You're at Risk for Heart Damage